faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 - Only ~10% of the users would stick around to complete the application in one go

-- About 40% of users filled their applications on a mobile device
+- About 40% of users applied on their mobile devices.
   <br>
   <br>